harshaAI/Retail-sales-optimization/README.md

 # Key issues
 Clearly establish a correlation among the parameters supplied in data, help the company make the right decision

-# Data volume
+# Data
 Approx 500 records –file FyntraCustomerData.csv

+Avg_Session_Length: Average session of in-store style advice sessions.
+Time_on_App: Average time spent on App in minutes
+Time_on_Website: Average time spent on Website in minutes
+Length_of_Membership: How many years the customer has been a member.
+Yearly_Amount_Spent: The output parameter -- Amount Spend in thousand $ in a year

 # Business benefits
-Increase in profits as thefocus on the optimal sales channel will result into the higher top line and thehigher bottom line
+Increase in profits as the focus on the optimal sales channel will result into the higher top line and the higher bottom line